 The final packshot includes the graded shot and a stock image of timber sourced from DarkNews.
 The timber echos the weathered and worn nature of the lead character and compliments the high contrast grade.

 A Fast Blur adjustment layer, adds depth-of-field over the right shoulder, and Red Giant Software Key Correct Light Wrap and Edge Blur help integrate the talent.
 Key Correct is not only for preparing shots for cleaner keys, but also for creating cleaner, more believable composites of pre-matted imagery.
-Check out some training, including a Getting Started tutorial by me here.
-You can get a 10% discount using the code motionworks10.

 The timber is also used for the text and background in the super.
 The font is Clarendon.